-‘Solo’ Box Office Disappointment is Wake Up Call for ‘Star Wars’
+‘Solo’ Box Office Disappointment Is Wake Up Call for ‘Star Wars’

 “It’s become obvious there’s problems within Lucasfilm,” Bock said.
 “You don’t see that in a lot of big name franchises.
 There is something that’s not working.”

 The “Star Wars” brain trust may want to borrow a page from the Marvel Cinematic Universe.
 These superhero films have been hailed for embracing a range of genres — from spy thriller (“Captain America: The Winter Soldier”) to comedy (“Guardians of the Galaxy”) to sci-fi (“Doctor Strange”) without missing a beat.
 That’s allowed the studio to release multiple films a year.
-That’s why “Avengers: Infinity Wars” could premiere just a few short months after “Black Panther” with no sense of MCU fatigue.
+That’s also why “Avengers: Infinity Wars” could premiere just a few short months after “Black Panther” with no sense of MCU fatigue.
 Both earned over $1 billion globally.

 “There’s so much possibility within the ‘Star Wars’ franchise,” Bock said.
 “It seems to me [Disney and Lucasfilm] are cutting their own hand off in terms of creativity.
 They’re playing it much too safe.”